-- (1) A Category B firearms licence applies to any - (a) muzzle-loading firearm; and - (b) centre-fire rifle, other than self-loading; and - (c) shotgun and centre-fire rifle combinations. - (2) A Category B firearms licence authorises the holder to possess or use only a firearm referred to in subsection (1) for the particular purpose specified in the licence.
+- (1) A Category B firearms licence applies to any - (a) muzzle-loading firearm; and - (b) centre-fire rifle, other than self-loading; and - (ba) lever action shotgun with a magazine capacity of no more than 5 rounds of ammunition; and - (c) shotgun and centre-fire rifle combinations. - (2) A Category B firearms licence authorises the holder to possess or use only a firearm referred to in subsection (1) for the particular purpose specified in the licence.